Delaware C-Corp vs Nigerian Ltd: VC Fundraising Guide

 - Deductibility of royalty payments for Nigerian tax purposes

-- Regulatory compliance with Nigerian foreign exchange controls
+- Compliance with Nigerian foreign exchange controls

 Cost comparison: formation and annual maintenance